wadmes/VLSI-LLM/data_collection/README.md

 ```

 ### 5. RTL JSON Generation
-Use all relevant outputs up to this point to generate a JSON containing all information.
+Use all relevant outputs up to this point to generate a JSON containing all information at `data_dir/rtl_data/rtl.json`.
 Synthesis is the only required step for JSON generation.
+Collects all dataflow graphs into `data_dir/rtl_data/dataflow_graph/` if PyVerilog analysis has been done before.

 ```
-python flow/generate_rtl_json.py \
-    --data-dir RTLCoder26532/ \
+python flow/generate_rtl_json.py --data-dir RTLCoder26532/ --instruction
-    --pyverilog-result-file RTLCoder26532/pyverilog/analysis.pkl \
-    --type-prediction \
-    --instruction
 ```

 ### 6. RTL Instruction to Description (Optional)
 For some datasets that come with RTL instructions, this script can be run to generate descriptions by using local Llama3.
 This should only be run on the generated RTL JSON file in step 5. `"description"` and `"instruction"` fields are initialized in the JSON file while being left empty if there is no information yet.